 In the early 1990’s the first book I read on investment and trading was How to Make Money in Stocks: A Winning System in Good Times and Bad by William J. O’Neil.
 He described a systematic quantitative approach to screen for stocks with high relative price strength, high earnings growth, and then determine the entry and exit viewing a price chart.
 O’Neil’s research discovered the best stocks display seven common traits just before they make their biggest gains.
 O’Neil calls his strategy the CAN SLIM® Investment System.
 The CAN SLIM® system for deciding what to buy is based on things like strong earnings growth, which is believed to be the primary driver of a stocks price trend.
 Once he has screened for this criteria, O’Neil applies trend following to stocks because he requires them to be in a positive trend.

 After researching and applying his investment system for years in the late 1990’s, I wanted to create my own system that fit me.
-My first interest was to become more advanced in the understanding and identifying directional price trends.
-Naturally, that was the beginning of my extensive research that began with studying every book I could find on technical analysis and doing every training program I could do.
+My first interest was to become more advanced in understanding and identifying directional price trends.
+Naturally, that was the beginning of my extensive research that began with studying every book I could find on technical analysis and completing every training program I could.

 I went on to read over 500 books covering a broad range of portfolio management topics including trading, technical analysis, and maths like probability and statistics.
 I wanted to understand how markets interact with each other, what typically drives trends, and what trends look like.
 Studying price trends naturally led me to investigate investor sentiment, trading psychology, and investor psychology.
 I have always had a strong interest in math and I think in terms of systems and algorithms, so fifteen years ago I shifted from looking at charts visually to testing and developing trading systems based on price trends.

-By 2006, I had already begun testing and developing quantitative computerized trading systems, but I was still also working on the craft of charting and CAN SLIM®.
+By 2006, I had already been testing and developing quantitative computerized trading systems for a few years, but I was still also working on the craft of charting and CAN SLIM®.
 In 2006, I flew out to Santa Monica, CA to attend the first CAN SLIM® Masters Program training with O’Neil and his portfolio managers and passed the exam for the CAN SLIM® Masters certification.
 I also had become skilled at all kinds of charting including bar charts, point & figure charting, and candlestick charting.
 I believe becoming a craftsman at all of these different methods provided me with unique skills to understand price trends, how markets interact, and developing computerized trading systems.

 I have spent over two decades fully immersed in learning about methods of identifying trends and systems and how to trade them across multiple time frames and multiple markets.
 My own experience started with basic charting, evolved with more technical analysis tools, then I developed computerized trading systems based on the knowledge and skills I cultivated.
 Reading books (or writing them) only discovers knowledge.
 The only way to develop skill is through the intentional practice of actually doing it.